School Holiday Activities on the Gold Coast in July

 Janine Mergler is a veteran Queensland teacher, graduating from QUT with a BEd majoring in Social Sciences.
 After many years in the classroom, Janine moved on to academia.
 She has proudly trained new generations of school teachers in her role as a lecturer at Queensland University of Technology Faculty of Education.
 She has also worked in the Queensland Government as an education specialist, developing education resources and delivering community awareness programs to help families conserve water.
 Currently she is the owner and editor of Families Magazine, an expert Queensland publication specifically targeted at parents who value a quality education for children including things to do with them over the school holidays.
 Janine leads a team of professionals who write about family lifestyle, early childhood, schools and education information and family-friendly events.

-1 thought on “School Holiday Activities on the Gold Coast in Easter”
+1 thought on “School Holiday Activities on the Gold Coast in July”

 1. A most helpful and exciting list of activities.
 I’m impressed with the variety of activities and the links to sites for more specific information.